Schedule of the 2025 Handball World Cup: All games and the main round at a glance

 The DHB team at the Handball World Cup

-The German national team only meets teams from Europe in the preliminary round.
+The German national team only met teams from Europe in the preliminary round.
 The DHB team clearly won the opening match against Poland with 35:28.
-It was evenly balanced against Switzerland for a long time, but in the end the national team won 31:29 with an outstanding Andreas Wolff in goal and qualified early for the main round.
+In the other two games, the goalkeepers in particular shone: Andreas Wolff showed an outstanding performance against Switzerland, while David Späth was almost impossible to overcome against the Czech Republic.
+In the first main round game against world champions Denmark, the German team had no chance.

 Schedule of the Handball World Cup 2025